BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 FROST is a threshold signature scheme.
 That means that a group of participants each hold a share of a private key.
-The private key does not exist in full, but only in parts, as these shares.
-The shares can be used together to create signatures for the private key, with only a "threshold" of shares required to generate the signature.
+The private key does not exist in full, but only in those parts.
+The shares can be used collectively to create signatures for the private key, with only a "threshold" of shares required to generate the signature.

 This threshold is determined when the key is generated.
 It might be